 Where did the incident take place?
 (Be specific: include room numbers, cross streets, city, and state data)

-When did the incident take place (Provide date and time)
+When did the incident take place?
+(Provide date and time)

 Who was involved, or what did the person or persons look like?

 What specifically are the allegations made to the CSA?
 (Examples: my purse was stolen; I was robbed; I was raped; etc.)